Early Decision vs. Regular Decision

 Early Decision lets you wrap up your college plans earlier in the school year, so you can sit back, relax and let senioritis kick in.
 (We’re kidding about the last part.
 While you’re certainly done sweating the college search stuff, we’ll still ask for those final semester grades and expect you to continue demonstrating the academic success we witnessed in your application.)

-In the past few years, about 33 percent of our incoming class entered through Early Decision.
-For Early Decision I, you must complete your testing requirements by the November SAT/ACT testing dates.
-For Early Decision II, you must finish your testing requirements by the December SAT/ACT testing dates.
+In the past few years, about 36 percent of our incoming class entered through Early Decision.
+For Early Decision I, you must complete your testing requirements by the November ACT/SAT testing dates.
+For Early Decision II, you must finish your testing requirements by the December ACT/SAT testing date.

 When you apply through the Regular Decision program, you simply apply by our regular application date.

-Regular Decision may be right for you if you need more time to get your application ready or need to take your ACT or SAT in December or January.
-Or, maybe you have your eye on a few schools and want more time to weigh your options.
+Regular Decision may be right for you if you need more time to get your application ready or maybe you have your eye on a few schools and want more time to weigh your options.
 Just remember: Many more students apply for Regular Decision admission than Early Decision, so it takes us longer to evaluate these applications.

-About 33 percent of the first-year class will have been reserved for Early Decision students, so a larger pool of applicants competes for a smaller number of spaces in the first-year class.
+About 36 percent of the first-year class will have been reserved for Early Decision students, so a larger pool of applicants competes for a smaller number of spaces in the first-year class.
 We want to see grades from the first term of your senior year before we make a final decision.
-Your testing requirements must be complete by the January SAT/ACT testing dates.
+Your testing requirements must be complete by the December ACT/SAT testing date.